-The 58th International Congress on Medieval Studies will take place in a hybrid format Thursday, May 11 through Saturday, May 13, 2022.
+The 59th International Congress on Medieval Studies will take place from Thursday, May 9 through Saturday, May 11, 2024.

 You are cordially invited to propose participation in a session sponsored by the Société Guilhem IX at the